metta-systems/libsss/doc/spec.md

 ### 5.3 Initiating sub-streams

 Sub streams are started by posting STREAM frame with INIT flag set.
 Parent LSID field indicates the parent stream to spawn from.
+Technically spawning a sub-stream does not differ from spawning initial streams, only that parent LSID field is not zero.

 **@todo**